Fang-Molly/CS-note/python/02 Variables, expressions, and statements.md

 + **operators**
    * special symbols represent computations
    * computations : + addition, - subtraction, * multiplication, / division and ** exponentiation
+   * You should add space around operators like x = 100 so that it’s easier to read.
 + **operands**
    * the values the operator is applied to